 How to Negotiate an Office Lease: 10 Tips

-Before we delve into our top negotiating tips, it’s worth going over the basics and defining what an office lease is.
-Also known as a commercial lease, a lease is essentially a legally binding contract between the landlord of a property and the lessee, i.e. the business tenant.
+Also known as a commercial lease, an office lease is a legally binding contract between the landlord and the lessee, i.e., the business tenant.

-Similar to a residential lease agreement, it details the conditions in which the business tenant can use the space and how much it costs.
+Similar to a residential lease agreement, it stipulates the conditions under which the business tenant can use the space and the associated costs.
 It also contains several clauses and conditions, all of which have an impact on your business.

 It’s well worth taking the time to negotiate a good deal.
 Overspending on rent can leave you struggling to invest in growing your business, while also leaving you vulnerable to unfavorable economic conditions.